Build migration plan with Azure Migrate

-You can view Server Assessment reports (with Azure readiness information, and monthly cost distribution) in the portal.
+You can view Discovery and assessment reports (with Azure readiness information, and monthly cost distribution) in the portal.
 You can also export assessment, and enrich your migration plan with additional visualizations.
 You can create multiple assessments, with different combinations of properties, and choose the set of properties that work best for your business.

 After you've collected information about your inventory, you can identify which apps and workloads to migrate first.
 Develop an “apply and learn” approach to migrate apps in a systematic and controllable way, so that you can iron out any flaws before starting a full-scale migration.

 To prioritize migration order, you can use strategic factors such as complexity, time-to-migrate, business urgency, production/non-production considerations, compliance, security requirements, application knowledge, etc.

 Prioritize quick wins: Use the assessment reports to identify low-hanging fruit, including servers and databases that are fully ready, and require minimal effort to migrate to Azure.
 The table summarizes a few ways to do this.